Developing the Leader God has Already Created

 Then God said, “Let us make mankind in our image, in our likeness”…So God created mankind in his own image, in the image of God he created them; male and female he created them.…God saw all that he had made, and it was very good.

 How we view the human condition deeply affects how we treat people.
 If we solely see people as lost, as missing, then we will only see them as hopeless, worthless objects that need to be found.
 However, if we see people as both lost and made in the image of God, then we will treat them differently.
 We will see them as valuable creations whom God wants to bring back to where they belong.
 God is not trying to add something to a person’s life that they don’t already have; rather, he seeks to buy them back to himself and bring them back to the life for which they were originally created—to live in fellowship with God himself.

 About the Author

-TAKESHI TAKAZAWA has been involved in leader development and church multiplication with Asian Access since 1989.
+TAKESHI TAKAZAWA has been involved in leader development and church multiplication with A3 since 1989.
 He and his wife Dorrie live in Tokyo, Japan.

 Watch Takeshi’s Eastern Voices intro video clips:

 Buy the Book: http://a.co/bsPTDc5